shaiperson/shaiperson.github.io/_posts/2022-02-15-plug-play-worker-pattern-1.md

 If we figure out a way to also single-source the runner bit of discovery-related initialization code, our goal of making our design low-overhead when extending with new algorithms will be achieved.
 This is certainly possible by taking a multi-stage build kind of approach as mentioned before for the auxiliary server, only lower in overhead in this case due to it not requiring updates and re-builds with each change to the environment's repertoir of algorithms. **Spoiler alert**: it can also be made a lot easier by just coding both the "S” and "D” logic as a standalone Python package that simply discovers its runner code in a specified path in the filesystem and uses inspection to expose its algorithms on an HTTP server.
 This is what we'll do in Part III.

 Now, if we were to add a new algorithm to this improved setup and we wanted to deploy it inside one of the existing runners, we'd just expose it through the same convention used for existing algorithms, re-build and deploy that sole container and we'd be done.
-If we wanted to deploy it in a new container, in addition to having the algorithm-running functions comply with the same convention, we'd just have to build the new container with the "D" and "S" components, deploy it, and done.
+If we wanted to deploy it in a new container, in addition to having the algorithm-running code comply with the same convention, we'd just have to build and deploy the new container with the "D" and "S" code and we'd done.
 In either case, the new algorithm would be automatically discovered by the controller and ready to do work.
 You plug the new algorithm in, and it's ready to play.

 ## What's Next